akankshaD/GaitAsABioMetric/README.md

 Where  is the flow histogram at frame i and is the flow histogram of the reference frame. f is the  -norm similarity measurement function.
 The middle frame of the frame sequence is usually taken as the reference frame to estimate the gait cycle accurately
-We take the frames between two best matched valley points (marked as green boxes) as a gait cycle.
-Finally, we can obtain an Averaged Flow Histogram (AFH) which is the “unique gait signature” using the following equation:
+We take the frames between two best matched valley points as a gait cycle.
+Finally, we can obtain an Average Flow Histogram (AFH) which is the “unique gait signature” using the following equation:

 where  and  are the beginning and ending frame indices of a gait cycle